bonprix/vaadin-scrollable-panel/README.md

 ## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- ...
-- ...
+There is no future roadmap for this widget.

 ## Issue tracking